jwongmongodb/skunkworks/README.md

     - Get familiarity of the API
     - Come up with some use cases and do a small POC to get the ideas to work
 - Experiment with project structure patterns?

-### Day 1 Goals
-[] List out use cases and select one or two to execute on.
-[] Have some working usages of openAI with golang code.
-[] Setup initial project structure.